gazaskygeeks/Coding-Foundations-course/coursebook/session-17/Dom-Exercises.md

 ### Exercises 01
   ------------
-Modify the style of the paragraph text in the following Html File through javascript code.
+Modify the style of the paragraph text in the following HTML File through javascript code.
 By Clicking on the `button` the font, font size, background color and text color of the paragraph text will be changed.

 ***Sample HTML file***